 .This post will show you how to build your own DIY wooden snowflake shelf!

 I love seasonal DIYs–and I also love snow.
-And I also love easy weekend projects.
-SOOOOO, this DIY snowflake shelf checks all the boxes and makes for the perfect little Christmas project!
+And I also love easy weekend woodworking projects.

 .